whoschek/bzfs/README.md

 assumes you have a ZFS snapshot management tool to do so, for example policy-driven Sanoid, zrepl, pyznap, zfs-auto-snapshot, zfs_autobackup, manual zfs snapshot/destroy, etc. wbackup-zfs treats the source as read-only, thus the source remains unmodified.
-With the --dry-run flag, wbackup-zfs also treats the destination as read-only.
+With the --dryrun flag, wbackup-zfs also treats the destination as read-only.
 In normal operation, wbackup-zfs treats the destination as append-only.
 Optional CLI flags are available to delete destination snapshots and destination